Manja-030/cf_meet-app/README.md

 This is a serverless, progressive web application (PWA) built with React.
 The application uses the Google Calendar API to fetch events for a given city the user can specify.

 # Features
-## FEATURE 1: FILTER FOR EVENTS BY CITY
+## FEATURE 1: FILTER EVENTS BY CITY

 ### As a user I should be able to “filter events by city” so that I can see the list of events that take place in that city.